 Perhaps I could have fought harder, screamed louder, but at the time, fear took over.
 The only viable option I saw was to let them do their thing.
 The faster they would get off, the faster this would all be over.

 I asked my friend to go the police with me.
 She refused.
 I went anyway.
 They told me my story was weak.
 I had no names.
 I had willingly gone to their room; I had dressed provocatively… As they were asking me questions, I realized this would amount to nothing.
-If the cops were insinuating I had brought this to myself, heck, if even I blamed myself for the incident, what would a defence lawyer do to me?
+If the cops were insinuating I had brought this to myself, heck, if even I blamed myself for the incident, what would a defense lawyer do to me?
 I didn’t pursue it.
 It was cowardly of me.
 I pray they didn’t hurt anybody else.

 To this day, my friend and I kept this secret.
 We never spoke about it again.
 I did briefly mention to my husband that “something” had happened to me, but not in details.
 I never told my parents, my friends, my family… I just kept it to myself for fear of being judged or disbelieved.
 Not anymore.